ndejong/CakephpAutocachePlugin/README.markdown

 ### Autocache Behavior Settings

- - default_cache << defines the default cache configuration name to use when a find query contains an 'autocache' condition without an explicit cache configuration name.
+ - default_cache << defines the default cache configuration name to use when a find query contains an 'autocache' parameter without an explicit cache configuration name.
 By default the name is 'default'

  - check_cache << tells Autocache to check if the cache configuration name that